 If you have young children and you are claiming a means-tested benefit, there are several other entitlements you may be eligible for.
 This guide will tell you about Free School Meals, the Healthy Start scheme (in England/Wales/Northern Ireland), Best Start (in Scotland) and getting help with school uniform costs.

-Any child of a Universal Credit claimant, who was getting free school meals as at 1 April 2018 under the old criteria (no income threshold), or makes a successful new claim after 1 April 2018 under the new criteria (with the income threshold) will keep their free school meals until March 2022, even if the household’s income rises above the income threshold - as long as they remain on Universal Credit.
+Any child of a Universal Credit claimant, who was getting free school meals as at 1 April 2018 under the old criteria (no income threshold), or makes a successful new claim after 1 April 2018 under the new criteria (with the income threshold) will keep their free school meals until their child move to the next phase of education (primary or secondary).

 Because of the changes it means that one child could be entitled to a free school meal and a sibling not entitled.
 For example, if a Universal Credit claimant with 2 children has net earnings of £10,000 and applied for free school meals for their eldest child in September 2017, the application would have been successful as there was no income threshold.
 The free school meal for that child is protected.
 In September 2018 the younger child is not eligible for a free school meal because the household income is over the newly introduced threshold.